-The breadth of economic activity undertaken in a nation’s economy is important.
-So, let us take a look at the diversity of Scotland’s economic output and examine how that compares to other nations.
+The breadth of economic activity undertaken by a nation’s economy is important, so let’s take a look at the diversity of Scotland’s economic output and examine how that compares to other countries.

-The UK is more reliant on business and financial services centred around the City of London than Scotland is on oil and gas.
+Scotland’s economy is significantly less reliant on oil and gas than Norway – a country which has managed to thrive with similar resources.
+The UK is also more reliant on business and financial services based in the City of London than Scotland is on its oil sector.

 Norway, an independent European country with a comparable population size to Scotland, has recently generated over five times the oil revenue that the UK Government has in the exact same international market conditions.
 The UK Government’s management of Scotland’s oil resources have not nearly benefited Scotland to the extent that they could have had Scotland been in control of them.

 Over-reliance on one industry is often correlated with economic risk but any risk can clearly be adequately managed by a competent government.
 The term is more often used as a political attack line than as a legitimate economic critique.
 Scotland deserves the opportunity to manage its own resources competently.